byu-cs460/byu-cs460/01b-hw-private-repo-mirror/README.md

 # Create a Clone of Your Private Repository

-This is a one-time process to clone the private repository you have created.
+This is a one-time process to create a clone of the private repository you have created.

  1. Clone your new, private repository, which is now a mirror of the upstream class repository: